jgato/jgato/jgato-red-blog/content/posts/Intel_E810_ZTP/index.md

 * Checking your E810 available cards and ports

-* Automatically configure your E810 cards with ZTP.
+* Automatically configure your SNO.
+Specially, the E810 cards with ZTP

+* Testing the E810 card

 The SNO is an HPE DL380 server with different Intel E810 cards.